Skip to main content

 Transdermal gels, with their lower and more variable absorption, may produce a less complete suppression.
 Subcutaneous pellets, by providing a consistent physiological level, also suppress the axis, but they do so without the repeated shocks of supraphysiological highs and hypogonadal lows.

-This may allow for a more stable long-term adaptation of the components of the axis.
+This may allow for a more stable long-term adaptation of the central nervous system components of the axis.
 Protocols that include agents like Gonadorelin or Enclomiphene are specifically designed to counteract this suppression, maintaining the integrity of this crucial feedback loop and thereby contributing to a more holistic state of neuro-endocrine balance.

 In conclusion, the decision of which testosterone delivery system to use extends far into the realm of molecular neurobiology.
 The pharmacokinetic profile directly dictates the nature of androgen and estrogen signaling within the brain, influencing everything from gene transcription to the moment-to-moment excitability of neurons.